 V or V. O: 100% Vegan

-Known for serving vegan coconut ice cream.
-They also have coconut milk for lattes and iced coffee, which costs ¥450.
-This is the only place serving coconut milk on this Iist!
+Known for serving vegan coconut ice cream, they also offer coconut milk for lattes and iced coffee.
+This is the only place on this list serving coconut milk!

 Open: 11:00 – 19:00